Zerofour04/ESX_Documents-fxversionfix/README.md

 Put it in the `[esx]` directory

 ## Installation
-1. Put it in the /resource
+1. Put it in the `/resources` -folder
 2. Import the SQL
 3. Add this in your server.cfg :